How to Make Shiro An (白あん)/ White Bean Paste

 Ingredients of Shiro An

-1. Wash the beans and pre-cook the beans with plenty of water.
+1. Parboil: Wash the beans and pre-cook them in plenty of water with a touch of baking soda.

-3. Cook the beans with low heat until beans are completly cooked.
+3. Simmer until Tender: Cook the skinned beans on low heat until completely soft.

 What Can I Make Using Shiro An?